matthewadel/yellow-ladder-coffee-task/README.md

-**important note:** i wanted to create database using postgreeSQL and manipulate the data inside the tables using typeorm or prisma but i realized that the app is so simple to create adatabase setup for it, it's only three apis not more
+**important note:** i wanted to create database using postgreeSQL and manipulate the data inside the tables using typeorm or prisma but i realized that the app is so simple to create adatabase setup for it, it's only four apis not more